NovaMachina-Mods/ExNihiloSequentia/docs/crook.md

 Crooks
 ======
 Crooks are used to obtain resources from leaves.
-Silkworms can only be obtained by breaking leaves with crooks.
+Silkworms can be obtained by breaking leaves with crooks.
 The only difference between crooks is their durability.

 Recipes
 -------